NeoGeographyToolkit/StereoPipeline/docs/examples/rig.rst

 This is an example using ``rig_calibrator`` (:numref:`rig_calibrator`) on images acquired in a lab with cameras mounted on the `Astrobee
 <https://github.com/nasa/astrobee>`_ robot.
-The data that can be used
+See :numref:`rig_examples`
+for more examples.

-to reproduce this is available `for download
+The dataset for this example is available `for download
 <https://github.com/NeoGeographyToolkit/StereoPipelineSolvedExamples/releases/tag/rig_calibrator>`_.
-A similar example, with more sensors, is in :numref:`sfm_iss`.

 This robot has three cameras: ``nav_cam`` (wide field of view, using the fisheye distortion model), ``sci_cam`` (narrow field of view,